zendesk/maxwell/docs/docs/producers.md

 columns as strings, concatenate them and use that value to partition the data.

-As partition by first_column,Maxwell will try get the producer_partition_columns specified column from start to end, when the first failed,it'll try the follow  column,if none of them match, will use the fallback strategy.
+As partition by first_column,Maxwell will try get the producer_partition_columns specified column from start to end, when the first failed,it'll try the following  column,if none of them match, will use the fallback strategy.

 #### Kafka partitioning